qoherent/ria-hub-docs/docs/content/.Installation/run-as-service-in-ubuntu.en-us.md

 # Run as a Linux service

-You can run Gitea as a Linux service, using either systemd or supervisor.
+You can run RIA Hub as a Linux service, using either systemd or supervisor.
 The steps below tested on Ubuntu 16.04, but those should work on any Linux distributions (with little modification).

 ## Using systemd